 5. We could eliminate the need to get two cars if we only bought a home closer to the sky train or within walking distance to our work place.

-On the whole, Taking a career break was the most crucial and important decision I’ve made at that stage of my life.
-Something that I would forever say - the decision that made a difference.
+On the whole, taking a career break and selling our home simultaneously was the most crucial and important decision I’ve made.
+In fact, It has given me a new lease of life.
+Something that I will always remember – a hard and difficult decision yet one that made a huge difference to my well-being.
 Otherwise, I would not be able to share this story today.

 DISCLAIMER: Everything I have shared in my blog is wholly related to my personal experience.
 It is for entertainment and educational purposes only and should not be construed as advice.

 This site may contain affiliate links and may receive a bonus if you take an action after clicking one of those links at NO additional cost to you.
 Similarly, you may check my recommendations and by using our referral link this will help me maintain this site and encourage me to create more money saving and investment tips.
 Thank you so much for all your support.